jrbattles/ToothGrowth/README.md

 * Demonstration that the distribution is approximately normal.

 ## 2. Inferential Data Analysis - Vitamin C Effect on Tooth Growth
-Analyzing the effect of Vitamin C on tooth development.

 Now in the second second, I analyze the effect of Vitamin C dosages and delivery methods on tooth development.